Mother’s Day: The Anti-War Effort Turned Holiday

-The American incarnation of Mother’s Day came from a protest of the Civil War.
-Ann Marie Reeves Jarvis was a devout Methodist who defied both sides by giving aid and support to soldiers and their families no matter which side they were from through her Mothers’ Day Work Clubs.
-The clubs, originally formed with local churchwomen to teach child-rearing to new mothers, were effectively dispatched into the war.
-These women worked as cooks, cleaners, doctors, and nurses.
+The American version of Mother’s Day came from a protest of the Civil War.
+Ann Marie Reeves Jarvis was a devout Methodist who defied both sides of the war by giving aid and support to soldiers and their families no matter which side they were from.
+She did this through her Mothers’ Day Work Clubs.
+The clubs were originally formed with local churchwomen to teach new mothers how to raise children, but the war meant they were needed for other jobs, too.
+The women worked as cooks, cleaners, doctors, and nurses.

 In the summer of 1865, Jarvis organized a Mothers’ Friendship Day at the courthouse in Pruntytown, Pennsylvania, to bring together soldiers and neighbors of all political beliefs.
-The event went better than anyone expected.
-No bloodshed.
-No tears.
-No drama, and eventually it became an annual event in Pennsylvania.
+There were fears the day would end in violence, but it went better than anyone expected and became an annual event in Pennsylvania.

 Ruined by Commercialism?

-In May of 1908, her first Mother’s Day was financially backed by a Pennsylvania department store owner.
-Billed as a day to honor the sacrifices a mother makes for her children, it was a resounding success that drew thousands of celebrants.
-Buoyed from success, Jarvis went for the all-important calendar addition and began a letter writing campaign that involved every state.
+Buoyed from success, Jarvis hoped to make the holiday a national celebration.
+She began a letter-writing campaign that involved every state.
 Persistence paid off, and President Woodrow Wilson deemed it an official national holiday – the second Sunday of each May – in 1914.

-As is the American way, the greeting card suppliers, florists, and other merchants seized on an opportunity to make a buck.
-And Jarvis’ holiday became, in her eyes, a spectacle.
-In the 1920s she lashed out, threatening to end the day entirely:
+Greeting card suppliers, florists, and other merchants seized on an opportunity to make a dollar.
+Unfortunately, Jarvis’ holiday became, in her eyes, a spectacle.
+She was upset by the money-making side of the holiday, and threatened to end the day entirely:

 “To have Mother’s Day the burdensome, wasteful, expensive gift day that Christmas and other special days have become, is not our pleasure.
 If the American people are not willing to protect Mother’s Day from the hordes of money schemers that would overwhelm it with their schemes, then we shall cease having a Mother’s Day—and we know how.”

-Still, it was rumored that Jarvis only lived to be recognized for the holiday by always scribing “Founder of Mother’s Day” after her signature.
+Still, it was rumored that Jarvis only became famous for the holiday by always writing “Founder of Mother’s Day” after her signature.